Written on August 8, 2024 by Brooke Finlay

 Enforcing a 10% Cap

-This cap is a further reduction of the May update, allowing Employers to hire no more than 10 % of their total workforce through the Low-Wage LMIA Stream.
+This cap is a further reduction of the May update, and restricts Employers to hiring no more than 10% of their entire workforce through the Low-Wage LMIA Stream and the ‘Dual-intent’ LMIA Stream for low-wage positions.

 Refusals

-The Minister confirmed implementing refusal to process measures for low-wage LMIAs.
-Similarly to the past, LMIAs submitted in the Low-Wage Stream will be refused in census metropolitan areas with an unemployment rate of 6% or higher.
+Similarly to the past, LMIAs submitted in the Low-Wage Stream and “Dual-intent” LMIA Stream for low-wage positions will be refused in census metropolitan areas with an unemployment rate of 6% or higher.

 Exceptions regarding the Cap and Refusals will be granted for: